cklb/pymoskito/docs/tutorial/creating_main.rst

 Alternatively, copying the file itself from the ballbeam directory is a quick and easy option.

-Please note that line 26-29 refer to another file, which is yet to be created, but not essential to the program.
+Please note that the highlighted lines 29-33 refer to another file, which is yet to be created, but not essential to the program.
 You can either delete these lines, or read more about the default file here_.